-1. A pre-specified sub analysis will be performed comparing patients with left sided congestion (PCWP > 18mmHg OR LVEDP > 15mmHg) versus those who do not.
-2. A pre-specified sub analysis will be performed comparing patients that were admitted because of ACS/ADHF versus those who do not.
+A pre-specified sub analysis will be performed comparing patients with left sided congestion (PCWP > 18mmHg OR LVEDP > 15mmHg) versus those who do not.

-Patients:

-Complex higher risk indicated patients (CHIP) with severely depressed LV (<30%) scheduled for anticipated prolonged procedural PCI of a large territory during their admission for ADHF / ACS.
+Patients: Complex higher risk indicated patients (CHIP) with severely depressed LV (<30%) scheduled for anticipated prolonged procedural PCI of a large territory (distal LM or equivalent) during their admission for ADHF / ACS.

-Number of patients:

-A total of 98 randomized patients.
+Number of patients: A total of 98 randomized patients.
 The cohort size may change based on the implementation of the adaptive rules.

-Study flow:

-The Heart Team, including at least one interventional cardiologist and one cardiothoracic surgeon, reached consensus for PCI and identified all patients at risk for procedural haemodynamic compromise.
+Study flow: The Heart Team, including at least one interventional cardiologist and one cardiothoracic surgeon, reached consensus for PCI and identified all patients at risk for procedural haemodynamic compromise.
 If inclusion criteria were present and exclusion criteria were absent informed consent was obtained.
 Patients will be randomized and stratified based on severe mitral regurgitation.
 At baseline, all patients underwent standard clinical work-up with a coronary angiography, transthoracic echocardiography (TTE) and pre-procedural CT angiography or Doppler of the femoral arteries to determine the quality of the access vessel.
 A common femoral artery minimum diameter of 6 mm is required to accommodate the iVAC2L.
 In subjects randomized to the treatment arm, ultrasound-guided access to the common femoral artery is obtained.
 The PulseCath iVAC 2L catheter is introduced into the LV.
-All patients are simultaneously monitored by a pulmonary artery catheter, and hemodynamic parameters are acquired at baseline, after pump insertion and activation and after PCI of the target lesion, after every subsequent PCI, and after device removal.
+PCI was routinely performed by radial artery access.
+All patients are simultaneously monitored by a pulmonary artery catheter, and blood pressure, heart rate, filling pressures, $SvO_2$ and cardiac output (and derived parameters) are acquired at baseline, after pump insertion and activation and subsequently every 15 minutes during support, and after device removal.
+Postoperatively, patients will undergo echocardiography to investigate damage to the aortic valve or increase in aortic regurgitation.
 After 30 days follow-up by telephone is done.

+Statistical Analysis:

-Statistical Analysis:Sample Size
+Sample Size

-Enrolment of 2×49 patients provides the trial with 80% power to show superiority of the iVAC2L regimen over standard-of-care under an assumed reduction of the combined clinical endpoint, that comprises in-hospital SCAI stage C-E cardiogenic shock, in-hospital all-cause death, mechanical ventilation, renal replacement therapy and CPR from an estimated 25% to 5%.
+Enrolment of $2 \times 49$ patients provides the trial with 80% power to show superiority of the iVAC2L regimen over standard-of-care under an assumed reduction of the combined clinical endpoint, that comprises in-hospital SCAI stage C-E cardiogenic shock, in-hospital all-cause death, mechanical ventilation, renal replacement therapy and CPR from an estimated 25% % to 5%.